Agnieszka-21/namaste-django/README.md

 Automated tests were also written to confirm that each view renders the correct template, to ensure that views restricted to logged-in users only redirect the user to the log in page, and many more.

 ### Manual Testing

 While testing every single functionality as I was creating and refining it was essential to progressing with this project, I also applied a more structured approach to testing once everything seemed to work correctly in order to double-check the code's behavior and ensure that I handled any possible scenarios to avoid any issues.
-The table below documents this more structured approach, where I tested any and all possible functionalities as well as likely user inputs in [the live version of the app](https://namaste-yoga-studio-d494d1aeeada.herokuapp.com/).
+The table below documents this more structured approach, where I tested all possible functionalities as well as likely user inputs in [the live version of the app](https://namaste-yoga-studio-d494d1aeeada.herokuapp.com/).

 | Functionality being tested | Expected Outcome | Actual Outcome | Result (pass/fail) |